hirosystems/docs/docs/platform/getting-started.md

 ## Create and build contracts

-Once you create a project, you can now view the existing contracts in your projects and edit them using the code editor, which is built into the Hiro Platform.
+Once you create or import a project, you can view the existing contracts in your projects and edit them using the VS Code editor available in the Hiro Platform.
 You can [create new contracts](how-to-guides/how-to-create-contract.md) by referring to the [contract examples](feature-guides/contract-examples.md) and editing them using the Hiro Platform.

 ![create and build contracts](images/vs-code-editor.png)